cafeibit/Azure-Data-Engineering/Lakehouse/readme.md

 By considering our business logic at all steps of the ETL pipeline, we can ensure that storage and compute costs are optimized by reducing unnecessary duplication of data and limiting ad hoc querying against full historic data.
 Each stage can be configured as a batch or streaming job, and ACID transactions ensure that we succeed or fail completely.

 There is a function is defined to demonstrate using Databricks Auto Loader with the PySpark API.
 This code includes both a Structured Streaming read and write.Note that when using Auto Loader with automatic schema inference and evolution, the 4 arguments shown here should allow ingestion of most datasets.
 These arguments are explained below.
+Databricks Auto Loader can automatically process files as they land in your cloud object stores.

 | argument | what it is | how it's used |
 | --- | --- | --- |